-As of September 30, 2022, the components of accumulated earnings/(deficit) on a tax basis were as follows:
+As of September 30, 2024, the components of accumulated earnings/(deficit) on a tax basis were as follows:

-Undistributed long-term capital gains \$ 11,667,347
+Undistributed long-term capital gains \$

-Late year loss deferral \$ 9,820,340
+Late year ordinary loss deferral \$ (5,577,750)

-Other temporary differences \$ 21,222
+Other temporary differences \$ (33,183)

-Based on the approximate cost of investments for federal income tax purposes at September 30, 2022, of \$1,192,274,909, the Master Fund's aggregate gross unrealized appreciation and depreciation were \$198,796,490 and \$(3,544,150) respectively, resulting in net unrealized appreciation of \$195,252,340.
+Based on the approximate cost of investments for federal income tax purposes at September 30, 2024, of \$3,422,275,776, the Master Fund's aggregate gross unrealized appreciation and depreciation were \$1,022,913,141 and \$(5,449,577) respectively, resulting in net unrealized appreciation of \$1,017,463,564.

 Under current tax law, net capital losses realized after October 31 and net ordinary losses incurred after December 31 may be deferred and treated as occurring on the first day of the following tax year.
 The Master Fund's carryforward losses, post-October losses and post-December losses are determined only at the end of each tax year.
-For the tax year ended September 30, 2022, the Master Fund deferred late year loss deferrals in the amount of \$9,820,340.
+For the tax year ended September 30, 2024, the Master Fund elected to defer an ordinary late-year loss of \$5,577,750.

 e.
 FEDERAL TAXES: The Master Fund qualifies as a regulated investment company and intends to comply with the requirements under Subchapter M of the Internal Revenue Code of 1986, as amended (the "IRC" or the "Code"), and to distribute substantially all of its taxable income and gains to its Investors and to meet certain diversification and income requirements with respect to investment companies.
-Therefore, no provision for federal income or excise tax is included in the accompanying consolidated financial statements.
+The Master Fund's tax year end is September 30.
+The Investment Manager has analyzed the Master Fund's tax positions as of March 31, 2025, and for all open tax years (generally, the three prior taxable years), and has concluded that no provision for federal income tax is required in the Master Fund's consolidated financial statements specific to the Master Fund.
+Additionally, the Investment Manager is not aware of any tax position for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next twelve months.

+The consolidated financial statements include the Corporate Subsidiary wholly owned by the Master Fund for which a provision for corporate income taxes has been included below.
 If the Master Fund were to fail to meet the requirements of Subchapter M of the IRC to qualify as a regulated investment company, and if the Master Fund were ineligible to or otherwise were not to cure such failure, the Master Fund would be subject to tax on its taxable income at corporate rates, whether or not distributed to its Investors, and all distributions out of income and profits would be taxable to Investors as ordinary income.
 In addition, the Master Fund could be required to recognize unrealized gains, pay substantial taxes and interest and make substantial distributions before requalifying as a regulated investment company that is accorded special tax treatment under Subchapter M of the IRC.